 GeneCards Summary for MAPK14 Gene

 MAPK14 (Mitogen-Activated Protein Kinase 14) is a Protein Coding gene.
-Diseases associated with MAPK14 include Tuberculosis and Atherosclerosis.
-Among its related pathways are 4-1BB Pathway and AGE/RAGE pathway.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Diseases associated with MAPK14 include Patellar Tendinitis and Chlamydia.
+Among its related pathways are RET signaling and MET promotes cell motility.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MAPK11.

 UniProtKB/Swiss-Prot Summary for MAPK14 Gene